int19h/jbomohi/dict/e'u'a/comments.md

 new inputs) will always evaluate to be true.
 In other words, the respective truth tables for those would be each be TTTT too.

+## 2019-05-13T13:26:36Z — krtisfranks (comment 3489, on definition 71379, in reply to 3488)

+Re: FFFF

+krtisfranks wrote:
+> I am not sure how to get FFFF from TTTT using normal Lojban connective
+> negation.
+Negatives do not change the output of the connective, just the
+> inputs.
+For example ".a'y jenai by" means "A and not(B)" not "A not-and
+> B", the latter using possibly any connective other than 'AND' and,
+> presumably, being most likely to be equivalent to 'not(A) or not(B)" if
+> any particular realization were universally demanded.
+>
+>
+> So, the options for this word seem to me to be:
+> "not(A) TRUTH B", "A TRUTH not(B)", and "not(A) TRUTH not(B)".
+> Each of these negates at least one of the inputs in some way, but (for the
+> new inputs) will always evaluate to be true.
+In other words, the
+> respective truth tables for those would be each be TTTT too.

+Oh, I see: You made ".{i'a'a}" etc. for FFFF.
+Okay then!
+All is good.
+False alarm.